1. What is Economics?

 The emphasis of the Economics major is on understanding choice, how to model it, and how to use data to test our hypothesis.

 Politics, Philosophy and Economics (PPE) puts more emphasis on aspects that are not necessarily empirical.
 Hence PPE will give you a flavour of what economics is, but will not have a strong focus on mathematical modelling or data analysis.

 Yes, in semester 2, we have a course on International Finance.
-We have no other Finance courses on the books at present, but NUS Business School and Economics departments may have some of interest.
+In Semester 1 of AY1718, Prof Michael Schmertzler from Yale School of Management offered courses on Private Equity Investment and Corporate Finance.
+We are working at trying to get more offering in Finance in the future.
+NUS Business School and Economics departments may have some of interest.

 For that for those interested in graduate school, it would be a good idea to take courses in the Mathematics Department such as (not required):

 - Statistical Programming (good complement for Advanced Econometrics)

 - Real analysis